SaadAnwar269/space-mission-anomaly-detector/ReadMe.txt

-This is a prototype implementation for the Space Mission Risk Analysis Project in the REYES Program.
+This is a prototype implementation for the Space Mission Risk Analysis Project

 The datasets used are provided in the respective folder The file is a simple python script and does not require any additional dependencies, can be run directly from space.py